KITS, Modules, Product Post

 3. Select the Correct Board: In the Arduino IDE, navigate to the “Tools” menu and select the appropriate board.
 In this case, it’s the “Arduino Uno.”

-6. Observe the Status Bar: You’ll see a status bar at the bottom of the IDE indicating the progress of the upload.
+6. Observe the Status Bar: At the bottom of the IDE, a status bar indicates the progress of the upload.
 Once it’s complete, you should receive a “Done uploading” message.

 Testing the Motor

-Now that the code has been uploaded, it’s time to test the motor to ensure it responds correctly.
+Now that you’ve uploaded the code, it’s time to test the motor to ensure it responds correctly.
 To do this, follow these instructions to verify the functionality of your setup:

-1. Power Up: Ensure that your Arduino Uno is powered on, either through the USB connection or an external power source.
+1. Power Up: Make sure your Arduino Uno is powered on using the USB connection or an external power source.

 3. Adjustments (if necessary): If the motor behavior isn’t as expected, you may need to review and debug your code.
 Check for typos, incorrect pin assignments, or logic errors.